sardana-org/sardana-followup/20180605-Prague/05-ContinuousScans/notes.md

       of the scan.
-    * Motor position updates are used as the base for the software synchronization (see `MotionLoop_StatesPerPosition` and `MotionLoop_SleepTime`) - big amount of motor groups and pseudo motors may affect the position updates freqeuncy as well.
+    * Motor position updates are used as the base for the software synchronization (see `MotionLoop_StatesPerPosition` and `MotionLoop_SleepTime`) - too many motor groups and pseudo motors may affect the position updates freqeuncy as well.
     * Motor which does not reach the final position will cause the software synchronizer wait infinitelly - watchdog mechanism (15 seconds timeout)